Area and volume as emergent phenomena from entangled qubits: Abstract

 \section{Abstract}

-In this paper a relation between entangled states and geometry is studied.
-In particular, the area of $2D$ parallelogram is obtained from an entangled $4$-qubit state.
-In addition, the vector area of a $3D$ parallelogram is derived from entangled $6$-qubit states.
-Moreover, the volume of a $3D$ parallelepiped is deduced from an entangled $9$-qubit state.
-Furthermore, it has been provided the quantum circuit in qiskit code for these entangled states.
-It is worth mentioning that parallelograms and parallelepipeds serve as fundamental building blocks for more sophisticated geometric structures.\\
+Recently, a connection has been shown between certain geometric quantities and quantum information theory.
+In this paper, we demonstrate that geometric quantities such as area and volume can emerge directly from entangled multi-qubit states.
+In particular, the area of a two-dimensional parallelogram is derived from a 4-qubit entangled state, the vector area of a three-dimensional parallelogram from three 6-qubit entangled states, and the volume of a three-dimensional parallelepiped from a 9-qubit entangled state.
+Corresponding quantum circuits are constructed and implemented using Qiskit to generate the required entangled states.
+Given that parallelograms and parallelepipeds serve as elementary building blocks for more complex geometric structures, these results may offer a pathway toward exploring emergent geometry in quantum information frameworks.\\